-The smoothing routines were implemented entirely in C++ and complete triangulated models of 3-D objects used for our experiments are constructed at our center [4].
+The smoothing routines were implemented entirely in C++.
+Complete triangulated models of 3-D objects used for our experiments are constructed at our center [3].
+Each iteration of smoothing on a surface with 1000 vertices took about 0.5 second of CPU time on an UltraSparc 170E.
 In order to experiment with our techniques, both simple and complex 3-D objects with different numbers of triangles were used.
-The first test object was a simple cube with 192 triangles and 98 vertices.
-The smoothing results using semigeodesic coordinates are shown in Figure 2.
+The first test object was a simple cube with 98 vertices.
+The smoothing results using semigeodesic coordinates are shown in Figure 4.
 The original cube becomes rounded iteratively and finally changes to a sphere after five iterations.

-The second test object was a foot with 2898 triangles and 1451 vertices.
-The smoothing results are shown in figure 3.
+The second test object was a foot with 500 vertices.
+The smoothing results are shown in figure 5.
 The foot also becomes rounded iteratively and evolves into an ellipsoidal shape after 100 iterations.
 We then examined our technique with more complex 3-D objects.
-Figure 4 shows the third test object which was a telephone handset with 11124 tringles and 5564 vertices.
+Figure 6 shows the third test object which was a telephone handset with 1000 vertices.
 Notice that the surface noise is eliminated iteratively with the object becoming smoother gradually and the handset almost disappears after 15 iterations.
-The fourth test object was a chair with 3788 triangles and 1894 vertices as shown in figure 5 where again the legs of the chair disappear as was seen for the telephone handset.
+The fourth test object was a chair with 1000 vertices as shown in figure 7 where again the legs of the chair disappear as was seen for the telephone handset.
 Therefore, from these results one can conclude that the proposed technique is effective in eliminating the surface noise as well as removing surface detail and it is also independent of the underlying triangulation.
 The result is gradual simplification of object shape.
-Animation of surface diffusion can be observed at the web site:
+Animation of surface diffusion can be observed at: